kubernetes/website/content/en/blog/_posts/2022-05-20-non-graceful-node-shutdown.md

 Note: Before applying the out-of-service taint, you **must** verify that a node is already in shutdown or power off state (not in the middle of restarting), either because the user intentionally shut it down or the node is down due to hardware failures, OS issues, etc.

-Once all the workload Pods that are linked to the out-of-service node are moved to a new running node, and the shutdown node has been recovered, you should remove that taint on the affected node after the node is recovered.
+Once all the workload pods that are linked to the out-of-service node are moved to a new running node, and the shutdown node has been recovered, you should remove that taint on the affected node after the node is recovered.
 If you know that the node will not return to service, you could instead delete the node from the cluster.